fierval/deep-reinforcement-learning/README.md

 I am working with a Titan V GPU on Windows and Ubuntu.
 Highly recommended for deep learning, though not required.

-Becuse of this, I have removed `tensorflow 1.7.1` from `requirements.txt` below.
+Becuse of this, I have removed `tensorflow 1.7.1` from `requirements.txt` used to install other requirements (see below).
 If you have GPU support and Tensorflow becomes required:

 ```bash
 pip install -U --ignore-installed tensorflow-gpu==1.7.1